drscotthawley/drscotthawley.github.io/README.md

 - added the background image
 - turned the headertext to white
 - added dates on the list of quotes.
+- added the Gemfile (for local editing & serving jekyll)

 > March, 2016: If you're on an old version of Jekyll Now and run into a) build warnings or b) syntax highlighting issues caused by [Jekyll 3 and GitHub Pages updates](https://github.com/blog/2100-github-pages-now-faster-and-simpler-with-jekyll-3-0), just :sparkles:[update your _config.yml](https://github.com/barryclark/jekyll-now/pull/445/files):sparkles: and you'll be set!